iogbole/israelo/_posts/2021-02-17-kids-who-code.md

 <b> Know their limits, and respect it </b>

 Introducing children to coding will open up a whole world of possibilities for them later in life, not to mention the enjoyment they'll get from having new tools and toys to play with today.
 But it's also essential to be conscious of the fact that coding isn't for everyone.
 Not every child likes to play football or dance, and not everyone will like to code either.
-Don't force it.
+Please don't force it.
 Show them the site or app, provide some support, and let them drive.
 If they don't show an immediate interest, they may yet come back to it later.
 Know their boundaries and limits.

 <b> Let them drive </b>